Classic Potato Salad

 easy potato salad recipe in white bowl with a spoon

-They key is to make sure your potatoes are roughly the same size, this way they will all be done at the same time.
+• Make sure your potatoes are roughly the same size, this way they will all be done at the same time.
 You don’t want one bite of potato salad that is tender and creamy and the next is still hard to chew because the potato is not done.
-For baby red potatoes you will boil the potatoes for about 15 minutes until you can easily put a fork into the potatoes.
-You don’t want them to fall apart when you put a fork in, but you don’t want much resistance either.

 This old fashioned potato salad will make the perfect side dish for just about any summer dinner.
 So if you are Grilling Hamburgers this weekend, add this to your menu for the perfect summer experience!